Fai/Fai/README.md

 # 👋 Hello world, I'm Fai, an AI Engineer.
-- 🌱 Research about LLM Agent for Software Development.
+- 🌱 Research about Large Language Model for Software Engineer.
 - 📫 Made with ❤️ in Thailand

 <!---